SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

-In conclusion, the overall evaluation demonstrates that certain advanced methods can surpass baseline performance and offer improved segmentation accuracy.
-The \textbf{LSGroup} method, in particular, shows promise for clinical application due to its superior performance across multiple metrics and datasets.
-However, the variability in performance among different methods underscores the necessity for continued development of robust, generalisable segmentation algorithms in the field of medical image analysis.
+In conclusion, the overall evaluation demonstrates that certain advanced methods can surpass the baseline performance and offer improved segmentation accuracy. \lsgroup[0], in particular, shows promise for clinical application owing to its superior performance across multiple metrics and datasets.
+However, the variability in performance among the different methods underscores the continuing need for the development of robust, generalisable segmentation algorithms in the field of medical image analysis.

-\paragraph{Conclusion of Quantitative} In conclusion, the comprehensive evaluation of several submitted methods for vessel segmentation across both the open dataset and the secret dataset has yielded significant insights into their performance and generalisation capabilities.
-The \textbf{LSGroup} method consistently demonstrated superior performance, achieving the highest metrics across both datasets.
-Specifically, it attained the highest Dice coefficient and Jaccard index, along with the lowest balanced average Hausdorff distance (bAHD), indicating exceptional overlap and boundary accuracy.
-This suggests that the \textbf{LSGroup} method possesses robust generalisation capabilities, effectively capturing vessel structures even when confronted with data possessing different properties from the training set.
+\paragraph{Conclusion of Quantitative Analysis} In conclusion, the comprehensive evaluation of the submitted methods for vessel segmentation across both the open and the secret datasets has yielded significant insights into their performance and generalisation capabilities.
+The \lsgroup[0] method consistently demonstrated superior performance, achieving the highest metrics across both datasets.
+Specifically, it attained the highest Dice coefficient and Jaccard index, along with the lowest balanced average Hausdorff distance (bAVD), indicating excellent overlap and boundary accuracy.
+This suggests that \lsgroup[0] possesses robust generalisation capabilities, effectively capturing vessel structures even when confronted with data possessing different properties from the training set.

-The baseline methods, \textbf{DS6} and \textbf{UNet MSS}, provided solid performance benchmarks, with respectable Dice coefficients and Jaccard indices.
-However, several proposed methods, including \textbf{LSGroup}, \textbf{PBI nnUNet}, and \textbf{Dolphins}, consistently surpassed these baselines.
-The \textbf{PBI nnUNet} and \textbf{Dolphins} methods exhibited strong performance, outperforming the baselines in key metrics such as the Dice coefficient, Jaccard index, and bAHD.
-This indicates that the incorporation of advanced architectures and training strategies can lead to significant improvements over standard baseline models.
+The baselines, \baseDSSx[0] and \baseUNetMSS[0], provided solid performance benchmarks, with respectable Dice coefficients and Jaccard indices.
+However, several submitted methods, including \lsgroup[0], \pbinnUNet[0], and \dolphins[0], consistently surpassed these baselines. \pbinnUNet[0] and \dolphins[0] exhibited strong performance, outperforming the baselines on key metrics such as the Dice coefficient, Jaccard index, and bAVD.
+This indicates that the incorporation of advanced architectures and training strategies can lead to meaningful improvements over standard baseline models.